INAYA GRACIANA YUSUF - DIRECTOR/PRODUCER/CAMERA OPERATOR

 Annie Tucker holds a PhD in Culture and Performance from UCLA, where she received training in the therapeutic applications of performance, the mobilization of the arts for social change, and creativity as a vehicle for generating intercultural dialogue and understanding.
 This training has complemented her eclectic career as a performer, educator, researcher, writer, and translator.
 With expertise in Southeast Asia, she has recently investigated the use of traditional music as therapy for children on the autism spectrum in Indonesia, facilitated creative movement workshops in Indonesia and Vietnam for vulnerable communities, including survivors of human trafficking, and was awarded the 2016 World Readers Award for her translation of Sundanese author Eka Kurniawan’s internationally best-selling Beauty is a Wound.
 Her writing and/or translation has been published in Popula, Vice, The White Review, The Margins, Columbia Journal, and elsewhere, and included in multiple academic anthologies.
 With Elemental Productions she has worked in documentary film research, writing and development for over a decade on projects exploring culture, history, psychology, and last year as co-author published a book on new methods in ethnographic film entitled Afflictions: Steps Toward a Visual Psychological Anthropology.

-MICHEL NEGROPONTE - CO-PRODUCER
+MICHEL NEGROPONTE - STORY CONSULTANT AND ADVISOR

 Michel Negroponte is an award winning filmmaker who has been making feature length documentaries for more than 30 years.
 His films include Space Coast (1979), Resident Exile (1981), Silver Vallaey (1984), Jupiter's Wife (1994), No Accident (1996), W.I.S.O.R (2000), Methadone (2005), I'm Dangerous with Love (2009), and An Autobiography of Michelle Maren (2015).
 His films have been broadcasted in U.S. on PBS, HBO, and the Sundance Channel as well as in England, France, Germany, Spain and Japan.
 His work has been show at Sundance and the Museum of Modern Art in New York City and in festivals in Berlin, Rotterdam, Vancouver and Japan.
 In addition to his own work, he has worked in a producing capacity on many films, among them Bookwars by Jason Rosette, Fastpitch by Jeremy Spear, the Academy Award-nominated Children Underground by Edet Belzberg, and Manhattan, Kansas by Tara Wray.
 He also produced Orthodox Stance, a feature documentary directed by Jason Hutt about a young religious boxer damed Dmitry Salita.
 Michel Negroponte has also taught film production in the graduate and undergraduate film programs at New York University's Tisch School of the Arts, Temple University and the School of Visual Arts in New York City.